iomete/iom-docs/glossary/machine-learning-library.md

 ---
 title: Machine Learning Library (MLlib)
-description: Explore Apache Spark's Machine Learning Library (MLlib), a scalable and easy-to-use library that integrates seamlessly with Spark components.
-Learn about its features, scalability, and support for various machine learning tasks.
+description: Apache Spark's Machine Learning Library (MLlib) is a powerful and scalable machine learning library designed to work seamlessly with other Spark components.
+It provides data scientists with a user-friendly platform to tackle complex distributed data challenges, allowing them to focus on solving data problems and building models.
 ---

 # Machine Learning Library (MLlib)